Donate $2 Towards this Article

 Job Loss: Now what?

-The fact of the matter remains that whatever I thought I had planned for my future was always going to be subject to change at a moment’s notice.
-Here we are, our way of life changed dramatically in what seemed to be, in the grand scheme, an instant.
-The good news is that opportunities are still around us, and perspective is ours for the changing.
+The fact remains that whatever I thought I had planned for my future was always going to be subject to change at a moment’s notice.
+Here we are, our way of life changed dramatically in what seemed to be, in the grand scheme of things, an instant.
+The good news is that opportunities are still around us, and perspective is ours to change.

 Maintaining our mental health is more than tuning off the news or practicing daily meditation, it’s also about recognizing our fragility and being okay with it.